nsrr/nsrr_data_harmonization/README.md

 ### Total Sleep Duration

+The terms to describe time intervals versus points of time are one of the major sources of confusion and ambiguity in PSG sleep architecture metadata.
+Depending on the context and usage, “time” might refer to a specific point in time or to an interval between two time points (e.g., study start time versus total sleep time), while “duration” and “period” could both be taken to correspond to intervals, they were often used interchangeably in protocol descriptions and data dictionaries without any indication of whether they referred to intervals between designated time points or to specific intervals when subjects were determined to be awake or asleep.
+Therefore, we’ve developed a set of standardized terms to address the challenges of “time”, “period”, “duration” being used inconsistently at the NSRR metadata documentation internally.

+![](README_files/figure-gfm/unnamed-chunk-4-1.png)<!-- -->

 Total sleep duration (i.e., total sleep time) is defined as the interval between sleep onset and offset while the subject was asleep, which is an important measure used in calculating various indices.
-However, depending on the context and usage, “time” might refer to a specific point in time or to an interval between two time points,while “duration” and “period” could both be taken to correspond to intervals, they were often used interchangeably in protocol descriptions and data dictionaries without any indication of whether they referred to intervals between designated time points or to specific intervals when subjects were determined to be awake or asleep.Therefore, we’ve developed a set of standardized terms to address the challenges of “time”, “period”, “duration” being used inconsistently at the NSRR metadata documentation.

-![](README_files/figure-gfm/unnamed-chunk-4-1.png)<!-- -->
+Among studies with type I/II polysomnography data, we’ve mapped all total sleep duration and created a harmonized variable `nsrr_ttldursp_f1` in which `f1` refers to the source of data (i.e.,f1=polysomnography/polygraphy, f2=actigraphy, f3=sleep questionnaire).

 ### Overall Arousal Index

+Overall arousal index is defined as the total number of arousal divided by the total sleep duration (i.e., total sleep time).
+We’ve mapped all overall arousal index from datasets with type I/II polysomnography and created a harmonized variable `nsrr_phrnumar_f1`.

 ### Sleep/Wake Signal Quality Flag